Onegin stanza

 and sighs, and asks oneself all through:

 "When will the devil come for you?"

 In Russian poetry following Pushkin, the form has been utilized by authors as diverse as Mikhail Lermontov, Vyacheslav Ivanov, Jurgis Baltrušaitis and Valery Pereleshin, in genres ranging from one-stanza lyrical piece to voluminous autobiography.
-Nevertheless, the Onegin stanza, being easily recognisable, is strongly identified as belonging to its creator, and its use in œuvres of any kind implicitly triggers a reading of the particular text against the backdrop of Pushkin's imagery and worldview.

 John Fuller's 1980 "The Illusionists" and Jon Stallworthy's 1987 "The Nutcracker" used this stanza form, and Vikram Seth's 1986 novel The Golden Gate is written wholly in Onegin stanzas.

+In an illuminating passage (Stanzas 5.1 to 5.5 of the Golden Gate) Vikram Seth explains how he got inspired by reading Eugene Onegin to write a verse novel in English, using the same iambic tetrameter with the masculine and feminine scheme delineated above.
+The fourth stanza (5.4) of his passage from the Golden Gate alludes to the poem Hudibras by Samuel Butler in tetrameter, lamenting the huge dominance of the pentameter in English poetry.

+Why asks a friend, attempt a tetrameter?